sekaha/DDAKO/README.md

 ---

-*For more detailed information on the research methodology, analysis, and results, please refer to the [Paper.pdf](https://github.com/sekaha/DDAKO/blob/main/Data-Driven%20Approach%20to%20Keyboard%20Optimization.pdf) and [Poster.pdf](https://github.com/sekaha/DDAKO/blob/main/Poster.pdf) files included in the repository.*
+*For more detailed information on the research methodology, analysis, and results, please refer to the [Paper](https://github.com/sekaha/DDAKO/blob/main/A%20Data-Driven%20Approach%20to%20Keyboard%20Optimization.pdf) file included in the repository.*